The official IELTS by IDP app is here! Download it today.

 You can take IELTS Academic and General Training on paper.
-The contents, test part times, question types, scoring and results of the paper-based test are the exact same as the computer-delivered test, but your test day experience is a little different.
+The contents, test part times, question types, scoring and results of the IELTS on paper test are the exact same as the IELTS on computer test, but your test day experience is a little different.
 Test day staff will hand you booklets and answer sheets before each test and will then collect these booklets and answer sheets, before moving on to the next test part.

 IELTS Academic and General Training are two wholly separate types of test, for two different purposes.
 While some individual organisations may accept an Academic result in the place of General Training, this decision is up to them.
 You will need to contact your specific organisation to learn more.